Vietnam Travel Guide During and Post-Covid 19

-VII.
-Traveling by air (in-country)
+VIII.
+Traveling by air

 Passengers must wear face masks when flying in Vietnam, including with Vietnam Airlines, Vietjet Air, Bamboo Airways.
 Flight attendants will also be required to wear masks.
 Passengers on flights within Vietnam are also required to undergo verbal health assessments and temperature checks.

-VIII.
+IX.
 Weather and climate in Vietnam

 Vietnam’s unique geography creates a range of weather patterns, with both tropical and temperate zones.
 Generally, there are two monsoon seasons, between October and March in the northeast and between April and October everywhere but the mountains.
 While March to May offers the best weather countrywide, there is no bad time to visit Vietnam, as there is always some part of the country with holiday skies.
 Below is a guide to climate of Vietnam’s major regions and destinations, so you know what to expect during your trip.